-Figure 1a shows the output of a document created using Adobe Illustrator and consist of an image (RGB with embedded sRGB profile). a grey background (sampled from the background of the image). a text with a color sampled from the acorn and gradient again from that color.
+Figure 1a shows the output of a document created using Adobe Illustrator and consists of an image (RGB with embedded sRGB profile). a grey background (sampled from the background of the image). a text with a color sampled from the acorn and gradient again from that color.

 - A color difference appears as the background is defined in CMYK without a profile.
 Adobe Illustrator defined the CMYK from the grey of the (s)RGB image (acorn) by converting it to SWOP (the working space the designer has set-up).
-If not exactly that combination of profiles with the right rendering intents is assigned to image and the background a color difference will appear.
+If not exactly that combination of profiles with the right rendering intents is assigned to the image and the background a color difference will appear.

 - The color of the acorn became brighter and more saturated compared to the rest of the design because it is mapped directly to the printer gamut.
-This is what you expect that is wanted but as can be seen if breaks the match with the other colors (like the text and gradient) in the design.
+This is what you expect that is wanted but as can be seen it breaks the match with the other colors (like the text and gradient) in the design.